j46-txt/takakia/README.md

 Modern web-based LLM interfaces often impose heavy memory and CPU overhead on older, low-spec machines, **Takakia** aims to solve this, providing an accessible AI chat interface directly from the terminal (with some limitations).

 This project was originally built as a personal tool to support my workflow on an old laptop.

-Contributions, issues, and pull requests are welcome!
+Contributions, issues, and pull requests are welcome.

 ---